davidwdraper/EFFV2/SOPShort.md

 Addendum:

-- Never add logic for backwards compatability!
+- Never add logic for backwards compatibility!
 We're greenfield.
-We do it right everytime.
-It that requires a break, we break, then we fix.
-One code base, no convienience conditionals.
+We do it right every time.
+If it requires a break, we break, then we fix.
+One code base, no convenience conditionals.